16 Cygni: Planetary system

 In 1996 an extrasolar planet in an eccentric orbit was announced around the star 16 Cygni B. The discovery by the radial velocity method was made from independent observations from the McDonald Observatory and Lick Observatory.
 The planet's orbit takes 799.5 days to complete, with a semimajor axis of 1.69 AU.
 It has a very high eccentricity of 0.69, which might be the result of gravitational perturbations from 16 Cygni A. In particular, simulations show the planet's eccentricity oscillates between low and high values in timescales of tens of millions of years.

 Like the majority of extrasolar planets detectable from Earth, 16 Cygni Bb was deduced from the radial velocity of its parent star.
 At the time that only gave a lower limit on the mass: in this case, about 1.68 times that of Jupiter.
 In 2012, two astronomers, E. Plavalova and N.A.
 Solovaya, showed that the stable orbit would demand about 2.38 Jupiter masses, such that its orbit was inclined at either 45° or 135°.

 The eccentric orbit and mass of 16 Cygni Bb makes it extremely unlikely that a terrestrial sized planet will be found orbiting within the star's habitable zone.

-For the 16 Cyg B system, only particles inside approximately 0.3 AU remained stable within a million years of formation, leaving open the possibility of short-period planets.
+In a computer simulation, only particles inside approximately 0.3 AU remained stable within a million years of formation, leaving open the possibility of short-period planets.
 For them, observation rules out any such planet of over a Neptune mass.

 There was a METI message sent to the 16 Cygni system.
 It was transmitted from Eurasia's largest radar—the 70-meter (230-foot) Eupatoria Planetary Radar.
 The message was named Cosmic Call 1; it was sent on May 24, 1999, and it will reach 16 Cygni in November 2069.